simonespa/machine-learning-playground/notes/scaling.md

 ScikitLearn: [MinMaxScaler](https://scikit-learn.org/stable/modules/generated/sklearn.preprocessing.MinMaxScaler.html)

- This method is useful when the feature distribution is not Gaussian (a.k.a.
+ This method is useful when the feature distribution is non Gaussian (a.k.a.
 NOrmal or bell-shaped).
 Outliers in your data will be impacted by normalization because it needs a wide range to function correctly.

 Min-max scaling (many people call this normalization) is quite simple: values are shifted and rescaled so that they end up ranging from 0 to 1.
 We do this by subtract‐